25 Testing for Normality

 Note: Visual methods provide a general sense of normality, while statistical tests offer more rigor.
 However, keep in mind that large sample sizes can make tests overly sensitive, rejecting normality for minor deviations.

-23.7 Demonstration: Testing Whether Liberty Ship Variables Are Normally Distributed
+25.7 Demonstration: Testing Whether Liberty Ship Productivity Variables Are Normally Distributed

 Demonstration Data